semantic-observatory/machine-readability-observations/observations/README.md

 # Observations

-This folder contains time-bound, falsifiable observation notes.
+This directory contains time-bound, context-specific observations.

+Rules:
+- No claims, only observations and falsifiable hypotheses.
+- No generalization beyond the documented context.
+- No inference of intent, ranking mechanisms, or internal system design.

+Each observation stands on its own and may be contradicted by future evidence.

 ## Index